The Cycle of Technological Waves and Panic: Why Does the "End of Jobs" Narrative Keep Resurfacing?

 AI can indeed generate a lot of basic code, but system stability, architecture design, and risk control still cannot be fully entrusted to models.

-Instruction manuals and everyday communication are highly automated, but legal contracts, diplomatic language, and literary translation rely on authorial intent and legal liability.
+Instruction manuals and daily communication are highly automated, but legal contracts, diplomatic language, and literary translation rely on authorial intent and legal liability.
 The core value of high-end translation has instead upgraded to "quality guarantee."

 The Boundaries of Automation: What is Humanity's Core Competitiveness?